What Makes You a Landlord in Ireland?

 How Can I Evict My Tenant?

-• Tenants not fulfilling their obligations
+• The tenant is not fulfilling their obligations